An almost sure invariance principle for some classes of non-stationary mixing sequences: Introduction

-In this short paper we prove the ASIP for non-stationary, uniformly bounded, real or vector valued exponentially fast $\al$-mixing\footnote{namely, strong mixing.} sequences of random variables.\footnote{We will also assume that $\liminf_{n\to\infty}\phi(n)<\frac12$, were $\phi(\cdot)$ are the, so-called, $\phi$-mixing coefficients.} Under a certain assumption which always holds true for real-valued sequences we obtain the ASIP rates $o(V_n^{\frac14+\del})$ for any $\del>0$, where $V_n=\text{Var}(S_n)$ or $V_n=\inf_{|u|=1}\text{Cov}(S_n)u\cdot u$.
-Then, in the vector-valued case, we will show that this assumption holds true for several classes of contracting Markov chains.
-The results rely on a recent modification of \cite[Theorem 1.3]{GO}, together with a block-partition argument, which in some sense reduces the problem to the case when the variance or the covariance matrix of $S_n$ grow linearly fast in $n$.
+In this paper we prove the ASIP for non-stationary, uniformly bounded, real or vector valued exponentially fast $\al$-mixing sequences of random variables\footnote{We will also assume that $\lim_{n\to\infty}\phi(n)<\frac12$, were $\phi(\cdot)$ are the, so-called, $\phi$-mixing coefficients, so the result holds true when $\phi(n)$ decays exponentially fast.}.
+Under a certain assumption, which always holds true for real-valued sequences, we obtain the ASIP with rate $o(s_n^{\frac14+\del})$ for an arbitrary $\del>0$, where in the real-valued case $s_n=V_n=\text{Var}(S_n)$, while in the vector-valued case\footnote{Where $|u|$ is the standard Euclidean norm of a vector and $u\cdot v$ denotes the standard scalar product of two vectors, regardless of the underlying dimension.} $s_n=\min_{|u|=1}(\text{Cov}(S_n)u\cdot u)$.
+Then, in the vector-valued case, we will show that this assumption holds true for several classes of inhomogeneous contracting Markov chains.